 Welcome, to Getting to Goal!
 I am so happy you’re here.
-I have lost 65.4 pounds so far on the journey, and I didn’t get this far alone, I need to be part of a community, and this blog is a way to invite others to join me.
+I have lost 85.4 pounds so far on my journey!
+I didn’t get this far alone, I am happy to be part of a wonderful community, hello Saturday morning Weight Watchers crew.
+The support and advice that my “people” give me are so extraordinary that I wanted this blog is an extension of that energy.
+I wanted to find a way to invite others to join me on my weight loss journey.

 #WHY Versus #Willpower